Coptic architecture: Features

 Despite the break with the other churches, aspects of the development of the arrangement of Coptic churches have paralleled those in Orthodoxy, such as the emergence of a solid iconostasis to separate the sanctuary, and the West, such as the movement over the centuries of the place of baptism from the narthex or outer porch into the rear of the nave.
-However the existence of three altars in the sanctuary, sometimes in separate apses, is typically and distinctively Coptic.
+However, the existence of three altars in the sanctuary, sometimes in separate apses, is typically and distinctively Coptic.
 The altars themselves are always free-standing.

-Especially between the Muslim conquest and the 19th century, the external facade of Coptic urban churches is usually plain and discreet, as is the roof-line.
-Equally the monasteries were often enclosed with high blank walls to defend them from desert raiders during the Middle Ages.
+Especially between the Muslim conquest and the 19th century, the external facade of Coptic urban churches is usually plain and discreet, as is the roof line.
+Equally, the monasteries were often enclosed with high blank walls to defend them from desert raiders during the Middle Ages.
 However, internally the churches can be ornately decorated, although monumental sculpture of holy figures is avoided as in Orthodoxy.

-Many Coptic monasteries and churches scattered throughout Egypt are built of mudbrick on the basilica plan inherited from Graeco-Roman architectural styles.
+Many Coptic monasteries and churches scattered throughout Egypt are built of mudbrick on the basilica plan inherited from Greco-Roman architectural styles.
 They usually have heavy walls and columns, architraves and barrel-vaulted roofs, and end in a tripartite apse, but many variant plans exist.
 Domes are small compared to Byzantine churches, and from the 10th-century naves are often roofed with domed cupolas.
 The dome raised on a circular supporting wall, which is so characteristic of later Byzantine architecture, is rarely used.
 Massive timber is often used across the nave, sometimes to support a flat roof, and sometimes to give structural strength to the walls.
 Inside the churches are richly decorated with frescoed murals and reliefs.

 Iconostasis

 The screen known as the iconostasis separating the sanctuary from the main body of the church is one of the main features of any Coptic church.
 The Coptic iconostasis is usually less completely composed of icons than the Eastern Orthodox one, although there will always be several.
 It is very often an open-work screen, usually made of ebony and sometimes inlaid with ivory like that in Saint Mary Church (Harat Zewila).
-These may be in geometrical patterns comparable to the secular screens which are a feature of traditional Egyptian houses.
+These may be in geometrical patterns comparable to the secular screens, which are a feature of traditional Egyptian houses.

 The iconostasis of Saint Mary Church in Harat Zewila in Old Cairo, rebuilt after 1321, shows the mixture of stylistic elements in Coptic architecture.
 The basic plan is that of the basilica, and recycled ancient columns are used.
 The older woodwork is Islamic in style, as are the Muqarnas in the pendentives, and a Gothic revival rood cross surmounts the iconostasis.
-This uses Islamic abstract motifs, which is also common.
+This uses Islamic abstract motifs, which are also common.
 Some screens are pierced rather than solid.

 There are many examples of Coptic iconostasis that predate the earliest surviving Eastern and Western counterparts.